Landlord Reference Letter Template

 Done in 5 minutes

-A Landlord Reference Letter is a document written by a property owner, detailing their experience with their former tenant
+A Landlord Reference Letter is a legal document written by a property owner detailing their experience with their former tenant, outlining their rental history and behavior.

-Usually, the former tenant requests a letter from their former landlord because they are applying to rent a new property, and it can help them prove they are a trustworthy renter.
+Usually, the tenant requests a letter because they are applying to rent a new property, and it can help them prove they are a trustworthy renter.

-Typically, the letter is written by a former landlord that had a positive experience with their former tenant.
+Typically, the letter is written by a former landlord who had a positive experience with their former tenant [1].

-There are certain situations when a landlord may ask you for a Reference Letter to judge an applicant.
+There are certain situations when a landlord may ask you for a Reference Letter to judge an applicant, including when the tenant:

-You can write either a positive or negative letter about your former renter.
+You can write either a positive or a negative letter about your former renter.

-Use our template to create your letter If you have received a Landlord Reference Letter request.
+Use our template to create your letter if you have received a Landlord Reference Letter request.
+Simply enter the details related to your circumstances, and you’ll receive a ready-to-send letter in just a few moments.

 Landlord Reference Letter Example